As Trump targets immigrants, U.S. farm sector looks to automate

 Sensing opportunity, investors are stepping up to address agriculture’s labor squeeze with new automation, helped by falling electronics costs and advancements in software, robotics and artificial intelligence.

-Google Ventures, the venture capital arm of Alphabet Inc (GOOGL.O), this year spearheaded a $10 million investment in Abundant Robotics, which is working on an apple-picking robot.
+Google Ventures, the venture capital arm of Alphabet Inc, this year spearheaded a $10 million investment in Abundant Robotics, which is working on an apple-picking robot.
 It also participated in a $20 million funding round for Bowery Farming, which uses robotics to grow leafy greens indoors.

-Elsewhere, farm machinery maker Deere & Co (DE.N) announced that it spent $305 million to buy precision weed-killing robot maker Blue River Technology.
+Elsewhere, farm machinery maker Deere & Co announced that it spent $305 million to buy precision weed-killing robot maker Blue River Technology.
+INCENTIVES TO AUTOMATE

 While little official data exists to illustrate the impact of Trump’s immigration policies on farm laborers, there is no question that illegal migration is down sharply since he took office in late January.